The truth about extended warranties, and what to do instead

-Buy a car, a cell phone or virtually anything expensive, and we usually don’t walk out the door without first being hit up for an extended service plan, or warranty.
-These warranties are sold as a way to “protect our investments”, but do they really work?
+Buy a car, house, or virtually anything expensive, and we usually don't walk out the door without first being hit up for an extended service plan, or warranty.
+These warranties are sold as a way to protect our investments, but do they really work?
+A better question: Do we actually use them?

 And think about it - a business exists to make money.
 By very definition, these extended warranties help the business far more than they help the consumer.
 They are a product, just like whatever we just bought, and no business offers consumers a product at a loss.
 For the large majority of us, extended warranties are bad investments, and corporations are well aware of that fact.